BSc (Hons) Operating Department Practice

 On successful completion of the programme, you may submit an application to the HCPC to join the register for operating department practitioners (ODPs).

 Whilst studying this course you're not currently required to register as a member with the HCPC.
-However, you must follow their standards of conduct, performance and ethics.
+However, you must follow their standards of proficiency and standards of conduct, performance and ethics.
 You’ll be required to sign a declaration of on-going fitness to practise at regular intervals during your studies.

 After qualifying as an ODP, you’ll need to be committed to learning and always keep your skills and knowledge up-to-date.
-To maintain your registration to practice with the HCPC, you’ll need to continue to meet their conduct, performance and ethics standards.
+To maintain your registration to practice with the HCPC, you’ll need to continue to meet their standards of proficiency, and conduct, performance and ethics standards.

 The fees for a student’s course of study will be set for the normal duration of that course subject only to inflationary increases – measured by the Consumer Price Index (CPI) recorded in March each year to take effect for subsequent start dates.